 Learn about the health benefits of Parsley (Fresh) for FREEYou'll receive free access to our entire website including healthy recipes, nutritional diet plans, medicinal uses of ingredients, & ayurvedic health tips.
 Sign in once and you can use our website indefinitely..

-WHY SHOULD YOU EAT AYURVEDICALLY?Eating Ayurvedically makes you feel nourished and energized.
+WHY EAT AN AYURVEDIC DIET?Eating Ayurvedically makes you feel nourished and energized.
 An Ayurvedic diet is tailored to your individual body type and the specific imbalances you are working with at any given time.
-Foods that supplement your specific body type‚Äôs needs and digest easily create your menu.
+Ayurveda shows you your specific body type‚Äôs needs and what should be favored in your Ayurvedic menu.
 Watch as you eat less but feel more satisfied because what you are eating truly nourishes you.
 Since Ayurveda believes all disease begins in the digestive tract, food is your first medicine.
 By eating a healthy diet that‚Äôs ideal for your body, you experience optimal health.

 Experiences are PersonalExperiences vary according to the person and constitution.
 Individual results may vary.
 The list of actions below has not be approved by the FDA and should not be used to treat a medical condition.